Skip to main content

 3. Local Development: .env & dotenv

-In production (like Docker or AWS), the infrastructure injects the variables.
-But how do you test locally?
+In production environments (like Docker or AWS ECS), the infrastructure injects the variables directly into the process.
+But how do you manage configuration locally?
 You don't want to type export API_KEY=123 in your Mac terminal every time you open a new tab.

-The standard solution is creating a hidden file named .env in your project root.
-You immediately add `.env` to your `.gitignore` file so it is never committed to GitHub.
+The industry-standard solution is creating a hidden file named .env in your project root.
+You must immediately add `.env` to your `.gitignore` file so it is never committed to GitHub.

 The .env File (Ignored by Git)